Detecting Road Obstacles by Erasing Them: Experiments

 \subsection{Evaluation Metrics}

+We follow the evaluation protocol of the {\it Segment Me If You Can} \cite{Chan21b} benchmark and specifically the obstacle track.
 Since we focus on detecting obstacles on the road, we take the Region of Interest (ROI) for evaluation purposes to be the ground-truth road area as shown in Fig.~\ref{fig:metrics_region_of_interest}.
-We formulate our task in terms of pixel-wise binary classification.
+This restriction of ROI to drivable space follows the evaluation protocol of the original {\it Lost and Found}~\cite{Pinggera16} road obstacle benchmark and matches the area relevant to self-driving, that is, the road area where the vehicle is going to move and can encounter obstacles.
 Our method, like the baselines we compare with, outputs a heatmap in the $[0,1]$ range denoting the likelihood for each pixel within the ROI of belonging to an obstacle.
-We use the following two metrics of the {\it Fishyscapes} benchmark~\cite{Blum19}: \begin{itemize}
+The benchmark measures performance in terms of obstacle pixel classification and obstacle instance detection. \begin{itemize}

-\item The primary metric is Average Precision (AP), that is, the area under the precision-recall curve.
+\item The primary pixel metrics is Average Precision (AP), that is, the area under the precision-recall curve.
 This metric is more meaningful than metrics based on the receiver operating curve (ROC) due to strong class imbalance, as obstacles typically cover less than 2\% of the total road surface.

-\item A secondary metric is false positive rate (FPR) at a 95\% true positive rate (TPR), which we denote as FPR$_{95}$.
+\item A secondary pixel metric is false positive rate (FPR) at a 95\% true positive rate (TPR), which we denote as FPR$_{95}$.
 To compute it, the binary classification threshold is lowered until 95\% of the obstacle pixels are detected and we then measure how many false positives are introduced.

+\item The main instance metric is the average $F_1$ which summarizes the numbers of true positives, false positives, and false negatives, averaged over several IoU thresholds.

+\item The sIoU is the the average of the pixel intersection-over-union calculated for each obstacle instance, adjusted to account for predictions covering multiple instances, as described in~\cite{Chan21b}.

+\item PPV is the positive predictive value (precision) calculated separately for each instance and then averaged.

 \end{itemize}